 - Creates regulatory pressure on UHC

-- State may investigate UHC's denial patterns
+- State may investigate denial patterns

-- Patterns of complaints can trigger enforcement action
+- Patterns of complaints trigger enforcement

-- Provides additional avenue for resolution
+- Provides additional resolution avenue

 How to File